Skip to Content

 Kaku explores Einstein’s work and life, which saw him develop his theory on general relativity while working in a patent office!
 Kalu also goes into detail about Einstein’s findings and what concepts such as E=mc² mean in practice.

-Einstein’s Cosmos is an interesting book and a nice compliment to some of Kaku’s more well-known work.
+Einstein’s Cosmos is an interesting book and a nice complement to some of Kaku’s more well-known work.

 Visions